keptn/lifecycle-toolkit/docs/docs/contribute/software/add-new-metric-provider.md

 5. **Update validation webhook and crd config:** To update the validation webhook and crd config of the metrics operator.

-   Add the provider name next to last provider in this [line](https://github.com/keptn/lifecycle-toolkit/blob/main/metrics-operator/api/v1beta1/keptnmetricsprovider_types.go#L29) to look like this `// +kubebuilder:validation:Pattern:=prometheus|dynatrace|datadog|dql|dummy`.
+   Add the provider name next to last providers on this [line](https://github.com/keptn/lifecycle-toolkit/blob/main/metrics-operator/api/v1beta1/keptnmetricsprovider_types.go#L29) to look like this `// +kubebuilder:validation:Pattern:=prometheus|dynatrace|datadog|dql|dummy`.